llb4ll/wichtel-bot/README.md

 ## Build & Run
 The easiest way to get started is to use Docker to build and run the project:

+1. Change `settings.json` and add your smtp server settings.

+2. Add participating wichtel/santas to `wichtel.json`.

-To build the project with docker:
+3. Build the project with docker:
 	`docker build -t "wichtel-bot" .`

-To run the wichtel bot:
+4. To run the wichtel bot:
 	`docker run wichtel:latest`

 ## Algorithm
 The first implementation will be a greedy shuffle that is performed for each secret santa.